FriendsOfShopware/FroshTools/README.md

   - Compile theme
 - **Scheduled Task Manager**
   - Shows all Scheduled Tasks and can execute one specific
-  - Edit intervall and next execution
+  - Edit interval and next execution
   - Register Scheduled Tasks
 - **Queue Manager**
   - Shows the amount of messages in the queue